4jayXD/fabric-docos/README.md

 # Fabric Documentation

-repository note : i do not plan to push this to the main branch because i'm lazy :) this repository has a few fixes for 1.21.4+ (mostly registers)
+repository note : i do not plan to push this to the offical main branch because i'm lazy :) this repository has a few fixes for 1.21.4+ (mostly registers)